Big Brother (Australian TV series): Second hiatus

 In 2018, "Big Brother" returned to Australia as Nine confirmed they would air the first season of Celebrity Big Brother US.
 Nine created a special logo for the show resembling the eye logo of Nine's iteration of Big Brother Australia that previously aired on the network.
 Episodes were "fast-tracked" and available on their streaming service 9Now shortly after their American airing with televised broadcast on 9Go! starting 11 February 2018.
 Due to low ratings episodes were moved from the 9:30 pm timeslot to 11:30 pm effective 14 February 2018.
 No further American seasons of Big Brother aired.

 On 1 April 2018, a highly publicised April Fools prank by the Australian television news blog TV Tonight reported the return of Big Brother on Ten with Lisa Wilkinson to host.

-Seven Network iteration (2020–present)
+Seven Network iteration (2020–2023)

-On 23 October 2019, Seven Network confirmed it will be reviving the series in 2020.
-Rumors indicate the series will be closer in format to the American & Canadian versions - particularly given the upfronts trailer featured footage from Big Brother US 17, Big Brother Canada 2 and Big Brother Canada 3 as well as the emphasis on the phrase "Control, Evict, Win" in the promo.
+On 23 October 2019, Seven Network confirmed it would be reviving the series in 2020.
+Rumours indicated the series would be closer in format to the American and Canadian versions - particularly given the upfronts trailer featured footage from Big Brother US 17, Big Brother Canada 2 and Big Brother Canada 3 as well as the emphasis on the phrase "Control, Evict, Win" in the promo.